Competition Overview & Purpose

 12. The Winners of the Trophy and Plate should return them to the Competition Secretary by 31st December of that year for safekeeping and engraving.

-B. Crawford (Blair) Secretary, Past Junior Secretary & Past Junior Captain Breadsall Priory
+Blair Crawford Secretary, Past Junior Secretary & Past Junior Captain Breadsall Priory